vectordotdev/timber-ruby/README.md

 > This is all gravy, but wouldn't the extra data get expensive?

-If you opt use the [Timber Console](https://timber.io), we only charge for the size of the `message`, `dt`, and `event.custom` attributes.
+If you opt to use the [Timber Console](https://timber.io), we only charge for the size of the `message`, `dt`, and `event.custom` attributes.
 Everything else is stored at no cost to you.
 [Say wha?!](http://i.giphy.com/l0HlL2vlfpWI0meJi.gif).
 This ensures pricing remains predictable.
 We charge per GB sent to us and retained.
 No user limits,